Non-matriculated Vs. Graduate Non-matriculated Status

 - You should register as a non-matriculated student (NM) if you are NOT planning to apply the credits you earn toward a specific graduate-level (master's or Ph.D.) degree.
 Most people will fall into this category.
 There is no application process to have NM status.

 - You can apply to have graduate non-matriculated (GNM) status if you are planning to apply the credits you earn toward a specific graduate degree in the future.
 GNM status is an option for the MSIM and MLIS programs, but not Ph.D.

 Learn more about the difference between these statuses.

 If you eventually want to enroll in a UW graduate program, and you want the courses you take here to count toward that degree (if applicable), then you need GNM status.
 GNM status does not guarantee admission to a graduate program.

-We offer NM and GNM options for both our Library and Information Science (LIS) courses and Information Management and Technology (IMT) courses, as well as our Information School (INFX) courses.
+We offer NM and GNM options for both our Library and Information Science (LIS) courses and Information Management and Technology (IMT) courses.
 The following guidelines apply:

-- Nonmatriculated students are eligible to take approved on-campus or online LIS, IMT, and/or INFX electives on a space-available basis with instructor’s permission.
+- Nonmatriculated students are eligible to take approved on-campus or online LIS and/or IMT electives on a space-available basis with instructor’s permission.

 - Core LIS courses (courses typically ending in 0), independent study, fieldwork, and Capstone courses are not available for nonmatriculated enrollment.